 Dill Pickle Ham Salad is an easy leftover ham recipe!
 This creamy ham salad with dill pickles works as a cracker spread or a sandwich filling!

-We’re usually serving up our famous SPIRAL SLICED HAM for the holidays!
+We’re usually serving up our famous BAKED HAM for the holidays!
 We make sure to have leftovers for this recipe and so many other leftover ham recipes we love making!